Here I’d like to show you in a series of pictures, how a house is build in Thailand.

-- Do not pay everything at once (the team or foreman may disappear with the money), only step by step as the money is needed, maybe on a weekly basis.
+- Never pay everything at once since the team or foreman may disappear with the money.
+Only step by step as the money is needed.
+Maybe on a weekly basis.

 - Make sure you can supervise the construction every single day.
 You can not trust any Thai or another foreigner on this one.
 You also have to supervise the foreman and let them do necessary corrections, if needed.

 But let’s have a look on the pictures: